Family Medicine Los Angeles Medical Center - Curriculum

 Elective/Selective Time

-Two weeks in the intern year, four weeks in the second year and eight weeks elective time in the third year are provided for the resident to devote to those areas that would most benefit the resident’s future plans.
-There are an additional two weeks of selective time offered in both the second and third year which allow residents learning opportunities in one of many specific disciplines that they choose.
+Four weeks in the intern year, eight weeks in the second year and twelve weeks elective time in the third year are provided for the resident to devote to those areas that would most benefit the resident’s future plans.
+This includes two weeks of selective time offered in both the second and third year which allow residents learning opportunities in one of many specific disciplines that they choose.

 Research Resources